 Invisalign can treat almost any dental or jaw misalignment because it can incorporate supplemental attachments for more power and intricacy.
-Because Candid doesn’t have the same in-person oversight and available attachments, it’s restricted to treating mild and moderate cases of crowding and spacing.

-What is the most effective clear aligner company?

-Invisalign can treat almost any dental or jaw misalignment because it can incorporate supplemental attachments for more power and intricacy.
 Candid is designed to treat mild and moderate cases of crowding and spacing.

 What is the most effective clear aligner company?